unitreerobotics/avp_teleoperate/README.md

 sudo ufw allow 8012
 ```

-5. install ca-certificates on VisionPro:
+5. install ca-certificates on Apple Vision Pro:

 ```
 mkcert -CAROOT
 ```

-Copy the `rootCA.pem` via AirDrop to VisionPro and install it.
+Copy the `rootCA.pem` via AirDrop to Apple Vision Pro and install it.

 Settings > General > About > Certificate Trust Settings.
 Under "Enable full trust for root certificates", turn on trust for the certificate.